ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 tests/test_rootfind.py:20: TypeError
 ```

-Alternatively, running the program with a command like `poetry run rootfinder
+Alternatively, running the program with a command like `poetry run iterator
 --a 1 --b 2 --c 1` will not produce any output!
 This is due to the fact that the
-required source code does not yet exist inside of the `rootfinder` program.
+required source code does not yet exist inside of the `iterator` program.
 One
 function that you need to implement is specified by the following signature.

 ```python linenums="1"